On affine maps on non-compact convex sets and some characterizations of finite-dimensional solid ellipsoids: Introduction

-In the second part of this article, we investigate finite-dimensional compact state spaces (convex sets) equipped with symmetry and some additional special properties.
+In the first part of this paper, we investigate finite-dimensional compact state spaces (convex sets) equipped with symmetry and some additional special properties.
 In the theory of convex polytopes, the notion of symmetry (precisely, vertex-transitivity of affine isometric transformation groups) has played one of the most significant roles and such symmetric convex polytopes have been intensively studied (e.g., \cite{Bab}).
+Here, as usual, we say that a group $G$ {\em acts transitively} on a set $X$, if for any $x_1,x_2 \in X$, we have $g \cdot x_1 = x_2$ for some element $g \in G$.
 In the studies of general physical theories, the symmetry property \cite{Dav} can also be considered as one of physical principles which can be interpreted as a possibility of reversible transformation between pure states \cite{DB,Hardy,Masanes} or as a physical equivalence of pure states \cite{KNI,KN}.
-In this context, the characterization of state space under the symmetric hypothesis becomes highly an important subject as it gives a classification of general theories with respect to the symmetry property.
-In this article, we give the following characterizations on $2$- and $3$-dimensional compact convex sets with the symmetry property: \begin{theorem} Let $\mathcal{S}$ be a compact convex subset of a Euclidean space with $2$-dimensional affine hull; $\mathrm{Aff}(\mathcal{S}) = \mathbb{R}^2$.
-Then the group of bijective affine transformations of $\mathcal{S}$ acts transitively on the set $\mathcal{S}_{\mathrm{ext}}$ of extreme points of $\mathcal{S}$ if and only if $\mathcal{S}$ is affine isomorphic to one of the following two kinds of objects: \begin{enumerate} \item A symmetric (or vertex-transitive) convex polygon. \item The ($2$-dimensional) unit disk. \end{enumerate} \end{theorem} \begin{theorem} Let $\mathcal{S}$ be a compact convex subset of a Euclidean space with $3$-dimensional affine hull; $\mathrm{Aff}(\mathcal{S}) = \mathbb{R}^3$.
+In this context, the characterization of a state space under the hypothesis of symmetry becomes an important subject.
+In this paper, we give the following characterizations on $2$- and $3$-dimensional compact convex sets with the symmetry property: \begin{theorem} Let $\mathcal{S}$ be a compact convex subset of a Euclidean space with $2$-dimensional affine hull; $\mathrm{Aff}(\mathcal{S}) = \mathbb{R}^2$.
+Then the group of bijective affine transformations of $\mathcal{S}$ acts transitively on the set $\mathcal{S}_{\mathrm{ext}}$ of extreme points of $\mathcal{S}$ (see above for the terminology) if and only if $\mathcal{S}$ is affine isomorphic to one of the following two kinds of objects: \begin{enumerate} \item A symmetric (or vertex-transitive) convex polygon. \item The ($2$-dimensional) unit disk. \end{enumerate} \end{theorem} \begin{theorem} Let $\mathcal{S}$ be a compact convex subset of a Euclidean space with $3$-dimensional affine hull; $\mathrm{Aff}(\mathcal{S}) = \mathbb{R}^3$.
 Then the group of bijective affine transformations of $\mathcal{S}$ acts transitively on the set $\mathcal{S}_{\mathrm{ext}}$ of extreme points of $\mathcal{S}$ if and only if $\mathcal{S}$ is affine isomorphic to one of the following three kinds of objects: \begin{enumerate} \item A $3$-dimensional symmetric (or vertex-transitive) convex polytope. \item A $3$-dimensional circular cylinder $\{{}^t(x,y,z) \in \mathbb{R}^3 \mid x^2 + y^2 \leq 1\,,\, 0 \leq z \leq 1\}$. \item The $3$-dimensional unit ball. \end{enumerate} \end{theorem}